-In this course you will explore Dutch culture and identity by focusing on present-day Dutch society and its recent history.
+In this online course you will explore Dutch culture and identity by focusing on present-day Dutch society and its recent history.
 You will learn about typically Dutch phenomena such as the poldermodel, mobile flood barriers and windmills as well as their contributions to the economic success and the international orientation of the Netherlands.
 You will also have lectures on subjects such as religious diversity, (im)migration and secularization.
-One of the excursions will be to the city of The Hague where we will visit the Binnenhof; the square that forms the very heart of Dutch government.

-This course is devoted to two specific themes: Society (1) and Contemporary Issues (2)
+This online course is devoted to two specific themes: Society (1) and Contemporary Issues (2)

 This course introduces participants to the history, society and culture of the Netherlands.
 By studying Dutch society and culture in an international context, you will be offered an incentive to reflect anew on your own culture and society in an international atmosphere.